rocky-jaiswal/my_blogs/source/2015-02-01-experiments_with_adwords_scripts.html.markdown

 ![Adwords Negative Keywords](/images/adwords_negative_keywords.png "Adwords Negative Keywords")

 That's it!
-We have added Negative Keywords using Adwords Scripts while not opening the Adwords interface at all.
-Please note that the code above is experimental and not meant for production use (since not all validations / checks are in place and things are hardcoded).
+We have added Negative Keywords using Adwords Scripts while not opening the Adwords interface.
+Please note that the code above is experimental and not meant for production use (not all validations / checks are in place and the values are hard-coded).
 The idea was to see how we can work with Adwords Scripts from outside the Adwords interface, which I believe was successful.